DataDog/integrations-extras/sym/README.md

 ### Validation

-After you have Terraformed your Datadog Log Destination, you can confirm its existence with:
+After you have Terraformed your Datadog Log Destination, you can confirm its existence with the following `symflow` CLI command:
 ```
  symflow resources list sym_log_destination
 ```

+### Uninstallation

+- Uninstall the integration by disabling the Sym application in the OAuth Apps section of your Datadog Organization settings.
+- Once this integration has been uninstalled, any previous authorizations are revoked.
+- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the API Keys page.

 ## Troubleshooting